-Eastern Market opened in 1891 and covers over 42-acre that covers over (six blocks devoted to the public market) is listed as the largest public market district in America.
+Eastern Market opened in 1891 and covers over 42-acres (six blocks devoted to the public market) and is listed as the largest public market district in America.
 Back In 1978, The National Registry added the Eastern Market to their list of Historic.

 The Eastern Market showcases all the local area merchants and farmers who sell their products.
 Saturday is the best day to visit the market – though open on a year-round basis.
 Though many people said that the summertime is the best time to visit thanks to the nice warm temps.

 The Saturday market is open from 6 a.m. to 4 p.m.

 If you are a baseball fan, then Comerica Park is for you.
 This ballpark is the home to the Detroit Tigers a professional MLB team.
 While diehard fans are waiting to catch a ball and will not leave their seats, onlookers enjoy walking around and exploring things such as the carousel, a 50-foot tall Ferris wheel, a food court, a beer hall, plus the center field water synchronized to music.

 Comerica Park is located in downtown Detroit.
 You will find over 4,500 parking spots located there so that is something you will not have to worry about.
 Comerica Park also offers stadium tours during non-game times.

 Tickets cost $6 for adults and $4 for children on non-game days and $5 on game days.

-Norma G’s restaurant is located in the Jefferson Chalmers neighborhood for and offers Trinidadian cuisine.
-The menu they have created is filled with amazing dishes ranging amazing oxtail tacos a local’s favorite curried goat, with plenty of vegan choices to toss in the mix.
+Norma G’s restaurant is located in the Jefferson Chalmers neighborhood and offers Trinidadian cuisine.
+The menu they have created is filled with amazing dishes ranging from amazing oxtail tacos a local’s favorite curried goat, with plenty of vegan choices to toss in the mix.
 The restaurant also features a full bar.

 14628 E Jefferson Ave